alpengeist/gpt-companion/README.md

 ### macOS
 To allow the Companion send keyboard events to an application, please see the section _macOS_ under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html).

-**Without that, the automated copy&paste from a source application to the Companion will not work.**
+**Without that, the automated copy&paste from a source application to the Companion will not work, because the Companion is not allowed to send the CMD-C keystrokes to the application.**

-The python executable must be white-listed in the security settings under _Enable access for assistive devices_.
-If you feel uncomfortable with white-listing the whole Python installation, I suggest you create and white-list a virtual Python environment, which has its own copy of Python and install the Companion there.

 ## Configuration